RozhakXD/Sharing/README.md

 [**Sharing**](https://github.com/RozhakXD/Sharing) is a script to get lots of shares on a Facebook post in bulk or spam.
 This script uses page cookies to login and share posts.

 ### Termux command?
-You can download the [Termux](https://f-droid.org/repo/com.termux_118.apk) application first, then enter the command into the Termux application.

 You can also see how to use this script on my [**Youtube**](https://youtube.com/rozhakid).

+The way you have to download the [Termux](https://f-droid.org/repo/com.termux_118.apk) application is then enter all the commands in the Termux application.
 ```
 $ apt update -y && apt upgrade -y
 $ pkg install git python-pip